jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 ### 19ZA Public notice of right to demand poll
 (1) A territorial authority or regional council that passes a resolution under section 19Z must give public notice, not later than the required date, of the right to demand, under section 19ZB, a poll on the question whether,—
-  (a) in the case of a territorial authority, the district should be divided into 1 or more Maori wards; or (b) in the case of a regional council, the region should be divided into 1 or more Maori constituencies.
+  (a) in the case of a territorial authority, the district should be divided into 1 or more Māori wards; or (b) in the case of a regional council, the region should be divided into 1 or more Māori constituencies.
 (2) The public notice under subsection (1) must include— (a) notice of the resolution under section 19Z; and (b) a statement that a poll is required to countermand that resolution.